vitorassis/sqrt/README.md

 _Thinking about number's precision_

-How big the number is, bigger will be it's root precision either (using my method), FACT.<br>
+As bigger the number, as bigger its root precision (using my method), FACT.<br>
 BUT, WHY?<br>
 Because a big odd means more slots to be filled.
 "Increasing the ruler we increase the measurement".<br><br>
 Samples:<br><br>